elliotvhill/promineo-be-course/README.md

 * `ArrayIceCreamOrder` example menu application ([link](https://learn.promineotech.com/mod/book/view.php?id=20014&chapterid=1943))
     * Default constructor vs other constructors?
 Is it that we need to define separate constructors for all user cases _(i.e. if user does not input values for each variable)_?
+        * Is this an example of _overloading_ a method?
+Please explain
     * Getters & setters

 * Lab 3 questions:
     * Question 12: "_calculate the sum_ of all the letters" -- what does this mean?
 Should we _concatenate_ all the letters?
 Or count how many are in the strings combined?
-    * Method 16: using a for loop with an if statement seems verbose... why doesnt using a ternary work? e.g. something like this:
+    * Method question 16: using a for loop with an if statement seems verbose... why doesnt using a ternary work? e.g. something like this:

         ```java
         public static boolean stringExists(String[] arr, String str) {